 A shortcut is a file that points to another file.
 It is an antiquated pointing system from the Windows 95 era that many programs do not recognise.
-Shortcuts do not only use up space on the hard drive, they also break and linger behind after the target has been deleted, renamed or moved.
+Shortcuts do not only use up space on the hard drive, but they also break and linger behind after the deletion, renaming or moving of the target.

-A symbolic link is like a shortcut but instead of being saved as a file it is registered to the hard drive partition.
-It does not use any disk space and all programs recognise both the link and the target.
-A symbolic link can point to any file or folder either locally on the computer or over a network using a SMB path.
+A symbolic link is similar to a shortcut, but instead of being saved as a file it is registered to the hard drive partition.
+It does not use any disk space, and all programs recognise both the link and the target.
+A symbolic link can point to any file or folder either locally on the computer or over a network using an SMB path.

 A file hard link is a little different and can not be used over multiple partitions meaning you can not have a link on drive C: pointing to a file on drive D:.
-A file hard link points to and duplicates a target as a mirrored copy but the copy does not use any additional space on the hard drive partition.
-So 2 hard links that mirrored a 1 GB file would in total only use 1 GB on the partition rather than 3 GB.
-Importantly if either the hard links or the target are deleted the other links retain the data.
+A file hard link points to and duplicates a target as a mirrored copy, but the duplicate does not use any additional space on the hard drive partition.
+So two hard links that mirror a 1 GB file would in total only use 1 GB on the partition rather than 3 GB.
+Importantly if either the hard links or the target were to delete, the other links retain the data.
 Changes to the content of either the target or the links automatically propagate to all other items.

-A junction behaves like a hard link for directories but unlike file hard links you can create junctions that span multiple partitions.
-Again a directory junction and its content is stored on the hard drive partition but they do not use any additional space.
+A junction behaves like a hard link for directories, but unlike file hard links you can create junctions that span multiple partitions.
+Again a directory junction and its content are stored on the hard drive partition, but they do not use any additional space.
 Any changes to the content within either the target or the links will automatically propagate except where the target directory is deleted or renamed.
-In that case all links that point to the target will break and linger on the partition.
+In that case, all links that point to the target will break and linger on the partition.

 Microsoft Windows uses the command line program mklink to create links .
-It has 3 slash (/) parameters and requires both a link name and target.
-Multiple slash parameters cannot be used together.
+It has three slash (/) parameters and requires both a link name and target.
+Multiple slash parameters cannot be together.

 mklink /D /H /J [LINK NAME] [TARGET]